sdc-china/IDA-doc/_posts/2018-01-01-installation-system-requirement.md

      Optimal Requirement | 8 core CPU, 16 GB memory, 200 GB disk | 40

 **Notes**:
-*Using Checkstyle will consume more memory.
+*Using Checkstyle/Analyzer/Comparison/Search will consume more memory.
 If the TWX size is greater than 100MB, then at least **8G memory** is required.*

 For more information on performance, please refer to [Performance Test Report](https://sdc-china.github.io/IDA-doc/references/references-performance-test.html).